Optum/faas-swagger/README.md

 * We are following open api 3.0 spec
 * Please make sure the json is well formatted.
-* In swagger 3.0 the spec is defined in yaml.
+* In swagger 3.0, the spec is defined in yaml.
 You can define in yaml and convert to json using online editor like [this](https://codebeautify.org/yaml-to-json-xml-csv)
 * If annotatation is not provided , by default just the path will be shown.

 ---------

 ### Authentication

-Authentication in faas-swagger is designed to work with openfaas deployed behind a proxy.
 Currently does not support Openfaas auth plugins.
+But will work if openfaas is deployed behind a proxy and the proxy is handling the auth needs.

 ----------
 ### Contributing to the Project